A Smaller School?

 - Established researchers with proven track records

-- Rising scholars with innovative approaches
+- Rising scholars with innovative approaches — including graduate students and faculty researchers at your own institution

 - Industry practitioners who apply theory in real settings